Subchapter C - Pre-Trial Matters

 § 1-25 Amendment of Pleadings.

-Amendments of pleadings shall be made as promptly as possible.
-If a pleading is to be amended less than twenty-five days before the commencement of the hearing, amendment may be made only on consent of the parties or by leave of the administrative law judge on motion.
+Amendments of pleadings must be made as promptly as possible.
+If a pleading is to be amended less than twenty-five days before the commencement of the trial, amendment may be made only on consent of the parties or by leave of the administrative law judge on motion.

 Go Here for Annotation 1-25